Mahyarona/Project-for-CIWS-VisChallenge/README.md

-# Project-for-CIWS-VisChallenge
+# GUI developed for Cyberinfrasructure for Intelligent Water Supply Data Visualization Challenge

-GUI developed for Cyberinfrasructure for Intelligent Water Supply Data Visualization Challenge
+This repository contains codes and GUI developed for Cyberinfrastructure for Intelligent Water Supply Data Visualization Challenge (https://github.com/UCHIC/CIWS-VisChallenge).
+The codes and GUI could be used to visualize analyze high-resolution water use data that would be useful for both water users and water providers.
+The advantage of the developed GUI is that it is easily understandable and may provide actionable information.
+For example, homeowner can see their water use visually and may change their behavior based on the information shown in this GUI.